-During the nine months ended September 30, 2022, the Company recorded an approximate \$31,000 increase to the contingent consideration liability with a corresponding expense recognized in general and administrative expense on our Condensed Consolidated Statement of Operations and Comprehensive Loss.
+During the three months ended March 31, 2022, the Company recorded an approximate \$31 thousand increase to the contingent consideration liability with a corresponding expense recognized in general and administrative expense on our Condensed

+Consolidated Statement of Operations and Comprehensive Loss.
 The Company re-evaluated the fair value of the contingent consideration based on current information available to the Company subsequent to our acquisition using a similar methodology as described above.
-As of September 30, 2022, and December 31, 2021, the total contingent consideration had a fair value of \$0.9 million and \$0.9 million, respectively.
+As of March 31, 2022 and December 31, 2021, the total contingent consideration had a fair value of \$0.9 million and \$0.9 million, respectively.

 The Company performed a preliminary valuation analysis of the fair market value of the acquired assets and liabilities of Big Blue Saw during the fourth quarter of 2021.
-The Company completed its valuation of the acquired assets and liabilities during the second quarter of 2022 and expects to finalize the settlement of the working capital during the fourth quarter of 2022.
-The settlement of the working capital, which is not expected to be material, will impact goodwill.
-No changes to the initial purchase price allocation were made during 2022.
+The final purchase price allocation will be determined when the Company has completed and fully reviewed all information necessary to finalize the fair value of the acquired assets and liabilities.
+The final allocation could differ materially from the preliminary allocation and may include changes in allocations to current asset, current liabilities and goodwill.
+No changes to the initial purchase price allocation were made during the three months ended March 31, 2022.